 There are six low, rectangular barrack buildings that are just within the battlement walls, with three buildings on either side of the Bastion.
 Each barrack can hold ten models, and up to ten models can occupy the flat roofs of the barracks.
 There are no battlements or other cover on the roofs.
 All walls are AV12.
 There are no special rules granted by occupying or being located on or within a barrack building.

-Each barrack building is worth 1 Victory Point to the Chaos or Tyranid player that controls it at the end of the game.
+Each barrack building is worth 1 Victory Point to the Chaos , Daemonkin or Tyranid player that controls it at the end of the game.

 3.4.6.
 Battlements/Walls

 All along the edge of the Guard Base, adjacent to the Minefield, is a ten foot high wall with battlements that prevents foes from entering the Guard Base from the Minefield.
 The walls are treated as a defense line and are divided into four sections.
 Up to ten models can occupy each section.
 A model in cover behind a defense line has a 4+ cover save.
 If a unit decides to Go to Ground behind a defense line, it gains +2 to its cover save, rather than +1.
 For the purposes of charge moves, models that are both in base contact with a defense line and within 2” of each other are treated as being in base contact.
 Despite the models on either side of the defense line not literally being in base contact, the combatants fight nonetheless.
-Battlements are not buildings and do not have an AV.
+Battlements are not buildings, but each one foot section of battlements are assigned an AV of 12 and can be destroyed like other building (but ignore any detonation results).

 No points are awarded for controlling or occupying battlement walls.